 The hotel does not have a lift.

 Boringdon Hall is accepts children but family rooms are limited.
 Please check availability with our team.

-Children are charged at £20 per child per night on a room only basis.
+Children under the age of 12 are charged at £20 per child per night on a room only basis.

 Breakfast for children is £8 per child per day.